 DC SUPERIOR COURT EFILING

-Click here for more alerts (latest update: May 30, 2023) and Frequently Asked Questions.
+Click here for more alerts and Frequently Asked Questions.

 eFiling provides the Court with an efficient and cost-effective way to receive filings and transmit orders.
 It also provides lawyers, their clients and self-represented parties with easy and inexpensive access to court filings.